shallomkanyori/alx-low_level_programming/0x12-singly_linked_lists/README.md

 - **Task 3: Add node at the end.** Write a function that adds a new node at the end of a `list_t` list and returns the address of the new element, or `NULL` if it failed.

 - **Task 4: Free list.** Write a function that frees a `list_t` list.

+- **Task 5: The Hare and the Tortoise.**Write a function that prints `You're beat! and yet, you must allow,\nI bore my house upon my back!\n` before the `main` function is executed.